Aerotune/Piskel-Love2D/readme.md

+# Introduction
-Piskel is a library to parse `.piskel` files from Piskel http://www.piskelapp.com/ in Löve2D https://love2d.org/
+PiskelLove is a library to parse `.piskel` files from Piskel http://www.piskelapp.com/ in Löve2D https://love2d.org/

+## Installation
 Move `piskel.lua` to your project and set a `json_decode` function for the library to use.

     local Piskel = require "piskel.lua"